Kakobuy-Spreadsheet/Acbuy-Spreadsheet/README.md

 ## From Discovery to Delivery

-The Kakobuy Spreadsheet is just the first step in a smooth purchasing journey.
+The acbuy Spreadsheet is just the first step in a smooth purchasing journey.

 ### Trusted Agents & Proxy Shopping